SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Research_Materials/scoring_criteria.md

 - 0 = No WPA3 support

 ### Remote Access Disabled by Default
-- 10 = All remote mgmt off by default
+- 10 = All remote management off by default
 - 5 = Enabled but behind authentication
 - 0 = Exposed without security